Tame cuspidal representations in non-defining characteristics: Constructions of representations

-Let $\ell$ be a prime number different from $p$ and let $R$ be an algebraically closed field of characteristic $\ell$.
-In this section we explain how the construction of representations in Section \ref{Section-input-and-construction} can also be used to obtain representations of $G(k)$ with coefficients in $R$.
-Building up on the proof of supercuspidality for complex representations in Section \ref{Section-supercuspidal}, we prove in Section \ref{Section-cuspidal} that the resulting mod $\ell$ representations are irreducible and cuspidal.
+In this section we explain how the construction of representations of supercuspidal complex representations by J.-K. Yu (\cite{Yu}) can be adapted to construct representations of $G(F)$ with coefficients in $R$.
+In Section \ref{Section-cuspidal} we will prove that the resulting representations are irreducible and cuspidal.